Student Login

 4. The Product

-Startups usually share their product.
+Start-ups often share their product.

-Investors may get free products or discounts.
+Investors may get discounts or free products.

 A few of the companies I invested in sent me samples.

-And others offered discounts to investors.
+And others offered discounts.

 5. The Learning